Jerry-Shaw/Nervsys/README.md

 The words above are reserved by NervSys core.
 So that, they should be taken carefully when doing API calling.

-## Config "setting.ini"
+## Config "settings.ini"

-"setting.ini" locates right under "core" folder, which contains most of the important setting sections.
+"settings.ini" locates right under "core" folder, which contains most of the important setting sections.

 ### LOG